yeeking/bcn-2024-system/notes.md

 He enjoyed playing but I think he was keen to feel like it was directly responding.
 Tried different input/ output lengths and varied the overlap function.
 I think we need a clear MIDI visualisation showing the MIDI that forms the prompt.
 Also, the idea that the prompt represents a period of time, not a number of notes.
 That way you can guarantee a response to the last few seconds.

 For tomorrow's session:
+- add a reset button to the interface
 - get a prompt visualisation going which finn ideally can see
 - implement the time frame idea
 - other audio to MIDI convertor??